Paris in Kenosha County, Wisconsin — The American Midwest (Great Lakes)

 2. Mommoths of the Kenosha Public Museum.
 (Submitted on December 1, 2010, by Paul Fehrenbach of Germantown, Wisconsin.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 30, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 1,200 times since then and 39 times this year.
+It was originally submitted on November 30, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 1,341 times since then and 39 times this year.
 Photos: 1, 2, 3, 4. submitted on November 30, 2010, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.